Test Your Knowledge: What You Can and Can’t Do With a Real Estate IRA

-When you invest in real estate using an IRA, you benefit in many ways: The revenue stream from rental income isn’t taxed and the growth in market value isn’t taxed as it accumulates.
-Better yet the growth from the sale of the property while inside an IRA escapes taxation as well.
+When you invest in real estate using an IRA, you benefit in many ways: the revenue stream from rental income isn’t taxed and the growth in market value isn’t taxed as it accumulates.
+Better yet, the growth from the sale of the property while inside an IRA escapes taxation.

 Here’s a little quiz to test your knowledge of both prohibited transactions and disqualified persons.